Skip to Content

 • Foam earplugs: These earplugs are ideal for basic noise prevention.

-• In-ear monitors: These are custom-made devices for musicians to protect hearing and control the amount of sound they hear from each instrument.
+• In-ear monitors: These are custom-made devices for musicians to protect their hearing and control the amount of sound they hear from each instrument.

 • Filtered earplugs: These are great for music lovers who want to enjoy a concert without affecting the fidelity of sound.